Simbly is a direct-to-consumer furniture company with a mission to expand modern, well-designed, sustainable products for all.

 The world doesn’t have to be people vs planet, when it can be people and planet.

-Above: Founder Josh Dorfman at Simbly's furniture factory in Western North Carolina
+Above: Founder Josh Dorfman at Simbly's furniture factory in Western North Carolina, near Asheville

 Josh Dorfman is founder of Simbly.
-Josh is an environmental entrepreneur, author, and formerly the creator and host of Sundance Channel’s The Lazy Environmentalist TV show helping people easily live more sustainably.
+Josh is an environmental entrepreneur, author, and formerly the creator and host of The Lazy Environmentalist TV show on Sundance Channel and radio show on Sirius Satellite Radio - helping people easily go green.

-He currently hosts The Last Environmentalist podcast, a show about action, ingenuity, and hope in the face of climate change.
+He currently hosts The Last Environmentalist podcast, a show exploring actions we can take in our everyday lives to combat climate change.

-Josh’s first company, Vivavi, was a modern sustainable furniture pioneer, named to Inc. Magazine’s "Green 50" as a leader an innovator accelerating the green economy.
-Josh later launched Vine.com, a natural and organic product e-commerce venture, which was backed and owned by Amazon.
+Josh’s first company, Vivavi, was a sustainable furniture pioneer, named to Inc. Magazine’s "Green 50" as an innovator accelerating the green economy.
+Josh later launched Vine.com, a natural and organic product e-commerce retailer, owned by Amazon.

 As a sustainable lifestyle expert, Josh has appeared on numerous television and radio shows including Morning Joe, Fox & Friends, Wake Up with Al, and NPR's All Things Considered.
 Fun fact: Josh is the only guest to have ever ridden bicycle onto the set of the Martha Stewart Show.